 - K-12 Activity Calendar:A calendar of all AIS-R events is distributed to all students.

-- Blogs: The Elementary School blog, http://blogs.ais-r.edu.sa/jcanar/, contains news and information about Elementary School activities.
+- Blogs: The Lower School blog, http://blogs.ais-r.edu.sa/jcanar/, contains news and information about Lower School activities.

 - Grade Level Blogs: All grade level events and activities can be accessed via your child’s grade level blog.